Tensor product of modules: An element as a (bi)linear map

-Both cases hold for general modules, and become isomorphisms if the modules E and F are restricted to being finitely generated projective modules (in particular free modules of finite ranks).
-Thus, an element of a tensor product of modules over a ring R maps canonically onto an R-linear map, though as with vector spaces, constraints apply to the modules for this to be equivalent to the full space of such linear maps.
+Both cases hold for general modules, and the homomorphisms are isomorphisms if the modules E and F are finitely generated projective modules (in particular, free modules of finite ranks).
+Thus, an element of the tensor product of modules over a ring R maps canonically onto an R-linear map, though as with vector spaces, constraints apply to the modules for this to be equivalent to the full space of such linear maps.